Thanga Meenkal

 The film's cinematography was handled by Arbhindu Saaraa, and editing done by A. Sreekar Prasad.
 The film's score and soundtrack composed by Yuvan Shankar Raja.
 The film's shooting commenced in mid-January 2011 and was completed by late 2011.
-The film was released on 30 August 2013, to positive reviews from critics but was declared as an average grosser by box office analysts.
+The film was released on 30 August 2013, to positive reviews from critics but was considered an average grosser by box office analysts.

 The film won three prizes at the 61st National Film Awards, which includes the Best Tamil Film Award, Best Child Artist Award for Sadhana, and Best Lyricist for Na.
 Muthukumar.
 The film won three Filmfare Awards, three South Indian International Movie Awards and one Vijay Award.
 It was the only Tamil film to be screened at Indian Panorama in International Film Festival of India, held at Goa in 2013.
 The film was also screened at the 11th Chennai International Film Festival in 2014, with a Special Award for Sadhana.

 Plot

-A poor laborer named Kalyani is devoted to his 8-year-old daughter Chellamma, but the latter has problems at school with her studies, classmates, and teachers.
-Kalyani wants Chellamma to be happy no matter what.
-Kalyani toils hard to meet both ends, thereby trying not to live in his father's shade but is forced to.
+A poor laborer named Kalyana Raman is devoted to his 8-year-old daughter Chellamma, but the latter has problems at school with her studies, classmates, and teachers.
+Kalyana Raman wants Chellamma to be happy no matter what.
+Kalyana Raman toils hard to meet both ends, thereby trying not to live in his father's shade but is forced to.
 Chellamma is a sweet, angelic girl who fares below average in class but is chirpy and gleeful when she is with her father.
-Without a proper job and an income, the tension that prevails in the house forces Kalyani to take up a job far away from Chellamma's reach.
+Without a proper job and an income, the tension that prevails in the house forces Kalyana Raman to take up a job far away from Chellamma's reach.